hashicorp/terraform-sentinel-policies/README.md

 ### The Functions of the azure-functions Module
 The `azure-functions` module (which is located in the azure/azure-functions directory) has the following functions:
-  * The `find_resources_with_standard_tags` function finds all Azure resources of specified types that should have tags in the current plan that are not being permanently deleted.
+  * The `resources_with_standard_tags` function finds all Azure resources of specified types that should have tags in the current plan that are not being permanently deleted.

 Documentation for each individual function can be found in this directory:
   * [azure-functions](./azure/azure-functions/docs)